-You cannot open the door during the 30 minute Steam Clean cycle.
+Do not open the door during the 30 minute steam clean as this will decrease the steam clean performance.
 At the end of the Steam Clean cycle, soak up the remaining water, and wipe the moisture-softened soil from the oven walls and door.